Safety Orientation Checklist

 What is construction safety orientation?

-Construction safety orientation educates workers on general safety guidelines, as well as site-specific safety hazards.
+Construction safety orientation is a part of the construction onboarding process that educates workers on general safety guidelines, as well as site-specific safety hazards.
 While many construction workers may be familiar with general construction safety guidelines, each job site has specific hazards that everyone should be made aware of.

 A safety orientation training ensures everyone understands jobsite safety.
 Safety training is also required by the Occupational Safety and Health Act (OSHA) for new employees.
 This means that ensuring everyone has undergone any needed safety training—and being able to prove training happened with proper safety documentation—will help you in case of litigation.